Vietnam upholds 9-year jail term for dissident journalist

 In March, U.S. Secretary of State Antony Blinken in Washington announced Trang as winner of an International Women of Courage prize at a ceremony attended by first lady Jill Biden.
 Vietnam objected to the prize granting.

-The court on Tuesday said Trang wasn't innocent, though she had pleaded not guilty, according to state media.
+The court on Tuesday said Trang was not innocent, though she had pleaded not guilty, according to state media.

 "The jury held that Pham Doan Trang's activities were dangerous for the society," official Vietnam News Agency reported.